To the Home Page

 Initially, I wasn’t using fine V-bits because I was afraid that they would break or wear down easily, but I was wrong.

 You should set up board parameters in the File > Board Setup > Design Rules menu right after you create a new KiCad project.
-These values work for me, but I haven’t tried using any SOIC or QFP components in my designs yet.
+The values listed below are very conservative (the PCB would look like a heavily customized stripboard), but I can guarantee they will work with any 3018, no matter how cheaply made.

 Observe that 0.77 + 0.5 = 1.27 and 2.04 + 0.5 = 2.54.
 Common pin headers have 0.1 inch (2.54 mm) spacing.
 The values I’ve picked make routing easier, but having parallel routes close to each other may be a bad idea for analog signals.